Benefits of Shadow

 - Bundling and relocating common dependencies in libraries to avoid classpath conflicts

-Executable distribution is the main use case for application an be deployed and executed/run in the runtime environment.
+Executable distribution is the main use case for deploying an application that can be executed/run in the runtime environment.
 In the case of Shadow, this is a single uber or fat JAR.
 The JAR file contains all the application code and dependent libraries to execute (not including the standard JVM libraries).
 The shadow JAR does not include the JRE itself.
 It must be available on the target system.

 Executable JARs contain a JAR MANIFEST that specifies the application Main Class.
 This allows the application to be started with a single command: